 Yagi et al. (1997) explored the mechanism involved in the synergistic purgative action of aloe-emodin anthrone and rhein anthrone, the active metabolite of sennoside C, a purgative constituent of rhubarb and senna.
-Aloe-emodin anthrone and rhein anthrone, and their equimolar mixture, induced excretion of an approximately equal number of faeces by intracaecal administration at a dose of 23.2 μ mol/kg in mice (standard dose).
-The number of wet faeces induced by aloe-emodin anthrone was less than those of rhein anthrone and the mixture.
+Aloe-emodin anthrone and rhein anthrone and their equimolar mixture, induced excretion of an approximately equal amount of faeces by intracaecal administration of 23.2 μ mol/kg dose in mice (standard dose).
+The amount of wet faeces induced by aloe-emodin anthrone was less than those of rhein anthrone and the mixture.
 At the same dose, rhein anthrone and the mixture significantly stimulated large intestinal propulsion, though aloe-emodin anthrone had little stimulatory effect.
-Aloeemodin anthrone and rhein anthrone decreased net water absorption, but could not reverse it to achieve net secretion, at $\frac{1}{2}$ dose.
-The mixture significantly decreased net water absorption and reversed it into net secretion at this dose.
-These anthrones did not stimulate mucus secretion in the colon lower than $\frac{1}{2}$ dose.
+At $\frac{1}{2}$ dose, aloe-emodin anthrone and rhein anthrone decreased net water absorption, but could not reverse it to achieve net secretion.
+At this dose, the mixture significantly decreased net water absorption and reversed it into net secretion.
+These anthrones did not stimulate mucus secretion in the colon at less than 1⁄2 dose.
 The authors conclude that the synergistic purgative effect of aloe-emodin anthrone and rhein anthrone in mice results from synergistic stimulation of large intestinal transit and large intestinal water secretion.

-Yagi and Yamauchi (1999) investigated the purgative effects of intracaecally administered rhein anthrone and anthraquinones such as aloe-emodin and chrysophanol, isolated from rhubarb, emodin and rhein, and the possible synergistic effects of the anthraquinones with rhein anthrone in mice.
+Yagi and Yamauchi (1999) investigated the purgative effects of intracaecally administered rhein anthrone and anthraquinones such as aloe-emodin and chrysophanol isolated from rhubarb, emodin and rhein, and the possible synergistic effects of the anthraquinones with rhein anthrone in mice.
 The anthraquinones were less potent purgatives than rhein anthrone, but the equimolar mixture of aloeemodin and rhein anthrone had synergistic potentiating effects.
-An equimolar mixture of other anthraquinones and rhein anthrone tended to potentiate the purgative action.
+An equimolar mixture of other anthraquinones and rhein anthrone tended to potentiate the purgative activity.